Swivel-Finance/swivel-js/README.md

     const provider = new ethers.providers.Web3Provider(window.ethereum);
     const signer = provider.getSigner();

-    // create an EthersVender for the Swivel wrapper const vendor = new EthersVendor(provider, signer);

-    // constants for Swivel on rinkeby (this might be outdated) const chainId = 4;
+    // constants for Swivel on rinkeby (this might be outdated) const swivelAddress = '0xDe9a819630094dF6dA6FF7CCc77E04Fd3ad0ACFE';
-    const swivelAddress = '0xDe9a819630094dF6dA6FF7CCc77E04Fd3ad0ACFE';
     const underlyingAddress = '0x5592EC0cfb4dbc12D3aB100b257153436a1f0FEa';

-    // create the Swivel wrapper
+    // create the Swivel contract
-    const swivel = new Swivel(vendor, chainId, swivelAddress).at(swivelAddress);
+    const swivel = new Swivel(swivelAddress, signer);

     // to fill an order with Swivel, we need to approve Swivel to transfer our tokens
     // in order to do this, we need to: